2006 (July to December)

 Things have been rough for Catwoman lately following the horrific episode with Black Mask.
 Selina’s relationship with Slam Bradley has soured.
 After a fight with Slam, they call the whole thing off.
 More bad news follows about Holly Robinson, who has recently killed someone and is on the verge of returning to using drugs.
 Upset about the break-up and about Holly, Selina hits a bar, gets wasted, and suits up as Catwoman.
 She breaks into the museum, but Batman responds immediately.
 Catwoman then drunkenly kisses him, but Batman pushes her away and calms the teary-eyed Selina.
 Batman smiles and tells her everything will be fine.
 The next day, Selina gathers herself, visits Holly, and offers her similar comforting words.

-–FLASHBACK: A one-panel flashback from Batman: Gotham Knights #41 takes place now.
+–FLASHBACK: From Batman: Gotham Knights #41.
 Batman becomes aware of a new deadly narcotic being pushed on the streets.
 The drug is known as “Elastix” and is made from Gingold, the super-stretchy serum which gives Elongated Man his powers.

 –Batman: Gotham Knights #37-42

-–NOTE: You knew Sasha Bordeaux couldn’t escape Checkmate for very long before they pulled her back in.
+–NOTE: In a reference in The OMAC Project #1.
+You knew Sasha Bordeaux couldn’t escape Checkmate for very long before they pulled her back in.
 It is around this time that Sasha becomes a Checkmate agent once again.

 –Azrael: Agent of the Bat #95-100